‘Burnout.’ We’ve all heard of it. But, what does it mean to be burned out? And why should you care?

 However, self-care is a responsible and necessary act.
 Think about it… How long will your car run if you ignore regular maintenance and don’t fill your tank?
 Self-care isn’t necessarily about indulging yourself.
 It’s about providing yourself with the regular maintenance and fuel to keep going for the long haul.

 In her book Nurturing the Soul of Your Family: 10 Ways to Reconnect and Find Peace in Everyday Life, Renee Petersen Trudeau says that self-care can lead us to “…feel more generous and… avoid building resentments toward others who demand our energy and time.”

 Considering how many employees, friends, and family members demand an entrepreneur’s energy and time… that’s a pretty compelling argument.

 So what does self-care actually look like?
 Each person is unique, so there is no one right answer for how to perform self-care.
-But, embracing healthy habits such as exercising, getting enough sleep and practicing mindfulness are a great place to start.
+But, embracing healthy habits such as exercising, getting enough sleep, and practicing mindfulness is a great place to start.

 Regular exercise also helps balance your body’s level of stress hormones, such as adrenaline.
 Adrenaline plays a crucial role in your fight-or-flight response, but too much of it can damage your health.

 Good sleep habits have been shown to increase productivity at work by reducing mistakes and allowing you to refocus more quickly from distractions.
 Not to mention that sleeping less than 6 hours a night is one of the best predictors of professional burnout according to the National Sleep Foundation.

 Developing a mindfulness practice has been linked with decreased anxiety and depression, among a host of other benefits (including improved cognition!)
 The American Psychological Association defines mindfulness as,“…a moment-to-moment awareness of one’s experience without judgment.”
 Practices such as meditation and yoga are rooted in mindfulness.